ReentryGuide-GR/client/README.md

 # SupportPath (CPI-Map)

 ## Overview
-SupportPath is a mobile application designed to assist former prisoners with their reentry into society.
-It provides an easy-to-use platform for navigating the city and locating essential resources such as employment centers, housing, counseling services, and legal aid.
+SupportPath is a dedicated mobile application aimed at facilitating the reintegration of former prisoners into society.
+With a focus on accessibility and user-friendliness, SupportPath serves as a vital tool for navigating urban landscapes to locate crucial resources.
+It simplifies the process of finding employment centers, housing options, counseling services, and legal aid, thereby supporting users in their journey towards reintegration.

 ## Features
-- **Resource Locator:** Helps users find various essential resources.
+- **Resource Locator:** Dynamically finds the closest essential services like employment centers, housing, counseling, and legal aid, etc.
-- **GPS Navigation:** Integrated map with GPS support for easy navigation.
+- **Integration with Google Maps:** Integrates with Google Maps for turn-by-turn navigation, guiding users to their selected resources by foot.
 - **User-Friendly Interface:** Designed for simplicity and ease of use.
-- **Call Navigator:** Quick access for calling the Navigator.
+- **Call Navigator:** Provides immediate access to a Navigator for personalized assistance.

 ## Getting Started